mobile mammography unit toledo, mercy health toledo

 It just happened to catch her eye.

-On a September morning in 2022, a woman was heading in to work when the bright colors of the mobile mammography unit, affectionately called the “mamm-o-van,” caught her attention.
+On a September morning in 2022, a woman was heading in to work when the bright colors of our ministry’s mobile mammography unit, affectionately called the “mamm-o-van,” caught her attention.

 “The scheduler was new,” the woman, who wishes to remain anonymous, shares.
 “They were busy, but they fit me in, and they even went out of their way to access my prior mammograms.”